denissimon/iOS-MVVM-Clean-Architecture/README.md

 - Dependency Inversion Principle
 - Dependency Injection, protocol composition
 - Reusable and universal NetworkService based on URLSession
-- async-await with remaining the transport layer implemented on callback without changes
+- async-await with remaining the transport layer implemented on callbacks without changes
 - Reusable data sources for UITableView and UICollectionView
 - Multiple Storyboards
 - Codable